 Pode – main idea behind The General’s weaponry.

-Lullbaby of me – minor editing of the third episode.
+Lullbaby of me – minor editing of the third episode and idea for the face of the main antagonist in S&V campaign.

 Winterless – text edits for the WHM-6Rk and related event.